Acsigen/sysadmin-playground/Programming/bash-scripting.md

 |`++parameter`|Variable pre-increment.
 Equivalent to parameter = parameter + 1.|
 |`--parameter`|Variable pre-decrement.
 Equivalent to parameter = parameter − 1.|

 **The shell only performs integer arithmetic.
 It cannot do floating point arithmetic.
-To achieve that, please use `bc`**
+To achieve that, please use `bc`.**

 ### Logic operators